pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ### Enable PHP extensions

-In TAP, the only extensions available for usage at this time are the ones that come with the distribution of PHP.
+In Tanzu Application Platform, the only extensions available for usage at this time are the ones that come with the distribution of PHP.

 | Feature                                                                                                                                                                           | Tanzu Application Service                             | Tanzu Application Platform                |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- | ----------------------------------------- |